Family : Sterculiaceae

-Removal of water shoots and canopy maintenance are very essential practice for increasing yield of cocoa.
-All water shoots, which develop from the main stem, should be removed with 5 – 6 weeks interval.
+Removal of water shoots and canopy maintenance are the utmost management practice for increasing yield of cocoa.
+All water shoots, which are developing from the main stem, should be removed with 5 – 6 weeks interval.
 These water shoots have high dry matter partitioning rate and affect badly on fruit set, fruit growth and seed filling.
 When the water shoots are small stage easy to remove and then will not depress the yield.
 All dead branches, dry twigs and drooping branches should also be removed.
 Since cocoa has larger and thick leaves, light penetration into lower canopy levels is not efficient.
-Therefore, to improve the light use efficiency Leaf Area Index – LAI (Simply no. of leaf layers) should be maintained at 3 – 4 by proper canopy pruning practices.
-If the shade for cocoa plants is high, shade trees should be pruned and 40 – 50 % shade level should be maintained.
+Therefore, to improve the light use efficiency Leaf Area Index – LAI (Simply number of leaf layers) of the plant canopy should be maintained at 3 – 4 level accordingly by proper canopy pruning practices.
+If the shade for cocoa plants is more the 50%, shade trees should be pruned and 40 – 50 % shade level should be maintained.

 Pod rot disease

 Initial symptoms are small brown lesions with water-soaked appearance.
 If the humidity remains high brown lesions spread very fast.
 As the disease develops a light bloom of sporangia is produced about 1cm behind the advancing margin of the lesion.
-To control remove all infected pods and destroy them, spray 1% Bordeaux mixture or any other copper fungicide to control the disease.
+It is advised to remove all infected pods and destroy them, spray 1% Bordeaux mixture or any other copper fungicide to control the disease.
 Removal of excess shade, water shoots and as well as the unwanted branches are also recommended to control the disease by maintaining the proper humidity inside the canopy.